yakkomajuri/privacy-initiative/README.md

 | [Lineage OS](https://lineageos.org/) | Open-source Android-based mobile OS for Apple & Google-averse users | Free | Experienced Users |
 | [Pi-Hole](https://pi-hole.net/) | Open-source network-wide ad blocking | Free | Experienced Users |

+## Simple Tips for Enhanced Privacy

+  * **Use a privacy-focused browser:** Most browsers these days are feature-rich and provide a good user experience.
+Why not pick one that values your privacy then?

+  * **Use strong passwords:** Really.
+Use a mix of numbers, upper and lowercase letters, symbols, and make sure your passwords have a good length.
+This goes a long way.
+Easy passwords **will** be broken at some point.

+  * **Do not re-use passwords:** Try as hard as you can not to re-use passwords.
+This is a bad practice that makes multiple accounts vulnerable if only one password leaks.

+  * **Use a password manager:** A summary of the points above.
+Keeping track of long, one-use passwords is hard.
+Get a password manager to do it for you.

+  * **Try out a privacy-focused search engine:** Its results will probably not be as good as Google's, but it will likely get the job done most of the time.
+You can always go to Google if you can't find a result.

+  * **Stay as far away from Big Tech as possible:** If you truly care about your privacy, you should avoid Google, Facebook, and gang as much as possible.
+They have horrible track records when it comes to your data privacy.
+This is quite hard, I know.
+After all, I'm writing this on a Microsoft service.

+  * **Start slow:** Trying to switch your whole lifestyle to enhance privacy doesn't happen overnight.
+Small steps are the way to go.